zcfs/Meteor-cfs-handlebars/README.md

 for that `FileObject`.
 When used outside of a `FileObject` context, shows total progress for all files that are being uploaded from this client.

+Any other attributes you specify on the helper (for example, "class") will be transferred to attributes on the resulting progress element.

 ```
 {{#if cfsIsUploading}}
 {{cfsUploadProgressBar}} Uploading...